Terrey Hills - Duffys Forest

 The level of cultural diversity witnessed in Terrey Hills - Duffys Forest was found to be above average when compared nationally for a number of language and cultural background related metrics

-Terrey Hills-Duffys Forest had a higher than average cultural diversity, with 9.6% speaking a language other than English at home and 23.4% born overseas.
-Christianity was the predominant religion, composing 54.1% of its population.
-Judaism was overrepresented at 0.6%, compared to Greater Sydney's 0.3%.
+Terrey Hills-Duffys Forest had a higher than average cultural diversity, with 9.6% of its residents speaking a language other than English at home and 23.4% born overseas.
+Christianity was the predominant religion in Terrey Hills-Duffys Forest, making up 54.1% of the population.
+Notably, Judaism was more prevalent here at 0.6%, compared to 0.3% across Greater Sydney.

 Frequently Asked Questions - Diversity